horaciovelvetine/the-wikiverse/docs/excluded-wikidata-entity-details.md

 Q1333788 ==> no en link
 Q42896194 ==> no en link
 Q128893813 ==> no en link
-(All of the above could also likely work by grabbing the often null label values (using language key) to exclude information which wouldnt be readable)

 Q19657373 ==> no en link/en label
 Q12039615 ==> no en link/en label (but does have a description...)
 Q57385793 ==> no links whatsoever